dalehenrich/Voyage/mc/Voyage-Tugrik-Server-Core.package/VOTugrikJSONSerializer.class/README.md

-I'm a serializer  from obejct to mongo documents.
+I'm a serializer from gemstone objects to mongo documents (dictionaries).